TomatenKuchenDEV/docs/docs/moderation/massactions.md

 ---
 title: Mass actions
-description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 Explains how to use mass actions like mass kicking and banning as well as adding and removing roles from many users.
 ---

 ## Commands